makewhatis/gitorious-centos-6/README.md

 If you have any problems, please fill the issue [here](https://github.com/makewhatis/gitorious-centos-6/issues).

+# TODO:

+- Currently need to setup the SMTP recipe, currently this doesnt configure that part.
+- Need to fix ntpdate.

+# Extra Stuff

 Contents of chef-solo-prep.sh (just in case that script is unavailable for some odd reason):

     yum -y update